jupyterlab/extension-examples/basics/signals/README.md

 }
 ```

-The final extension writes a little `Button is clicked.` text to the browser console and on an alter when
+The final extension writes a little `Button is clicked.` text to the browser console and an alert when
 a big red button is clicked.

 It is not very spectacular but the signaling is conceptually important for building extensions.